 Ramps and climbing walls should be covered with a smooth material such as plastic to reduce a child’s chance of injury from splinters or hot metal in summer.
 In a water park, water-flow controls that are installed for children should contrast in tone from their background.
 Position them to be easily seen and reached.

 Give particular attention to the overhead clearance of play elements within the playground.
-Children with vision loss may not detect overhanging objects, which could result in injury.
+Children with blindness may not detect overhanging objects, which could result in injury.
 Provide guards or other features where overhanging play equipment is present.
 A change in the ground surface below the overhanging object may notify a child of the presence of a protruding or overhead hazard.

 All playgrounds should be inspected regularly.
 To ensure they are properly maintained, all maintenance staff should be trained on the function of the barrier-free elements that have been incorporated into the playground.